henriquecastror/henriquecastror_md/content/post/2021-02-09 webinar RI/index.md

 - Corporate Finance
 - Corporate Governance

-title: Webinar with Luciana Ferreira and José Treiger
+title: Webinar with Luciana Ferreira and Jose Treiger

 ---

+I am happy to share this talk I had with [Luciana Ferreira](www.linkedin.com/in/luciana-paulo-ferreira/) and [Jose Treiger](www.linkedin.com/in/jose-marcos-treiger-a74a3b/) about Investors Relations and Corporate Governance.

+They will be teaching in a 100% digital course about this same topic.
+[Check it out](iag.puc-rio.br/curso/aprimorando-conhecimentos-mercado-de-capitais-e-ri/).

 Full video here: {{< youtube rpdaHeODdr8 >}}